mikejames1311005/socialnet/README.md

 ## Notes

 This project does not use Laravel, Composer, Docker, or any PHP framework.
 I kept it as simple PHP files so the code is easier to explain.
 The `db.sql` file only creates the database and table.
-It does not insert test users, so the lecturer can create fresh users from `/admin/newuser.php`.
+It does not insert test users, so you can create fresh users from `/admin/newuser.php`.